peacekimjapan/api-guidelines/Guidelines.md

 #### 9.6.1 Interpreting a sorting expression
 Sorting parameters MUST be consistent across pages, as both client and server-side paging is fully compatible with sorting.

-If a service does not support sorting by a property named in a _$orderBy_ expression, the service MUST respond with an error message as defined in the Responding to Unsupported Requests section.
+If a service does not support sorting by a property named in a _$orderBy_ expression, the service MUST respond with an error message as defined in the Responding to 지원하지 않는 요청 섹션.

 ### 9.7 Filtering
 The _$filter_ querystring parameter allows clients to filter a collection of resources that are addressed by a request URL.